Track length measurement of $^{19}$F$^+$ ions with the MIMAC Dark Matter directional detector prototype: Experimental Setup and Low-energy Facilities

-The MIMAC detector is a matrix of micro-Time Projection Chamber (TPC) (\cite{Sauli1977}, \cite{Billard2012} and \cite{Riffard2016}) developed in collaboration between LPSC (Grenoble) and IRFU (Saclay).
-A chamber of the MIMAC matrix is based on a direct coupling of a pixellized Micromegas with a specially developed fast self-triggered electronics.
+The MIMAC detector is a matrix of micro-Time Projection Chamber (TPC) (\cite{Sauli1977}, \cite{Billard2012} and \cite{Riffard2016}) developed in a collaboration between LPSC (Grenoble) and IRFU (Saclay).
+A chamber of the MIMAC matrix uses a direct coupling of a pixellized Micromegas with a specially developed fast self-triggered electronics.

-The MIMAC gas mixture for dark matter search is 70$\%$ CF$_{4}$ + 28$\%$ CHF$_{3}$ + 2$\%$ C$_{4}$H$_{10}$ at a pressure of $50$ mbar.
-The combination of the \tc{chosen gas mixture} and pressure provide the necessary conditions for high gain and drift velocity of primary electrons (about \tc{\SI{22}{\micro\meter}/ns}) in the chamber, for 3D reconstruction of a few keV nuclear recoil tracks \cite{Couturier2016}. $^{19}$F, being an \tc{light odd nucleus} represents an interesting target for spin dependent interactions, for which low pressure Dark Matter gas detectors are still competitive.
+The MIMAC gas mixture optimized for DM search is 70$\%$ CF$_{4}$ + 28$\%$ CHF$_{3}$ + 2$\%$ i-C$_{4}$H$_{10}$ at a pressure of $50$ mbar.
+The combination of the chosen gas mixture and pressure provides the necessary conditions of high gain and drift velocity of primary electrons (about \SI{22}{\micro\meter}/ns) in the chamber, for 3D reconstruction of a few keV nuclear recoil tracks \cite{Couturier2016}. $^{19}$F, being a light odd nucleus represents an interesting target for spin dependent interactions, for which low pressure DM gas detectors are still competitive.
 The gas mixture can be changed to explore other nuclear targets, which is one advantage of a gaseous detector.

 The nuclear recoil produced by an eventual elastic WIMP collision, or any ion injected in the detector, releases part of its kinetic energy in the form of ionization.
-The primary electrons drift under an electric field of $150$ V/cm to the grid of a bulk Micromegas \cite{gio2006}, producing avalanches under the influence of a high electric field, greater than $10$ kV/cm in a thin \tc{\SI{512}{\micro\meter}} amplification gap, as shown in Figure~\ref{fig:Num1}.
+The primary electrons drift under an electric field of $150$ V/cm to the grid of a bulk Micromegas \cite{gio2006}, producing avalanches under the influence of a high electric field, greater than $10$ kV/cm in a thin \SI{512}{\micro\meter} amplification gap, as shown in Figure~\ref{fig:Num1}.